2020

 Royal Free Hospital

-Concerns summary There is a lack of national learning regarding the increased risk of uterine rupture in multi-gravida mothers from misoprostol.
+Concerns summary (AI summary) There is a lack of national learning regarding the increased risk of uterine rupture in multi-gravida mothers from misoprostol.
 Additionally, the absence of computers in delivery suites hinders contemporaneous observation recording.

 Viktor Scott-Brown